jeffrom/logd/WORK.md

       has to do with the closing connection stuff
 - [ ] verify batches in the connection goroutine to better leverage multiple processors for the expensive checksum
+  - XXX maybe not actually, benchmarks show this to be slower. at least the strategy of using a sync.Pool of batches that get attached to the request.
   - option to disable checksum verification would also be good
 - [X] verify topics concurrently during startup
 - [ ] http server